 God will rescue His saints from the day of His wrath, and will bring them safely before His throne holy, blameless, and beyond reproach.
 Here is the hope of the church.
 Let us cling to it.
 Let us remember Jesus, who died and who was raised.
 Let us remember that He has gone before us in order to prepare a place for us.
 Let us keep our eyes fixed on the things that are above where Jesus is.
 Let us yearn for that day when He will return and gather us unto Himself that where He is, we may be also.

-God kept Noah, and all those with him on the ark, safe through the forty days and nights of turmoil as the rains were coming down and the Flood was rising.
+God kept Noah and all those with him on the ark safe through the forty days and nights of turmoil as the rains were coming down and the Flood was rising.
 He kept them safe for the one hundred and fifty days that the waters prevailed upon the earth.
-Likewise, He will preserve His saints until He brings them safe before His throne.
+Likewise, He will preserve His saints until He brings them safely before His throne.